Creatorpravin/JavaScriptGrammar/Evaluation/algorithm_pseudocode.md

 ```
 ## 5. How will you verify a word as a palindrome?
 ### algorithm:
-step 1: initialize strict mode in globally and  variable string with value and type with typeof input.
+step 1: initialize strict mode in globally and  variable string with value and type with typeof input ,use lowercase in method to input string.

 step 2: check type of input equal to string.if it true then go to step 8.else go to step 11.